Ken-Mens/holbertonschool-unity/0x04-unity_publishing/README.md

-# 0x04.
-Unity - Publishing
+# 0x03.
+Unity - UI

 ## Learning Objectives

 General

-- How to publish a build
+- What are scripts in Unity and how are they created and used
-- How to reorder scenes in a build
+- How to control GameObjects with scripts
+- What is an event function and how are the most common ones used
-- How to build a standalone application for Windows, Mac, and Linux
+- How to create and destroy GameObjects within scripts
-- How to edit a project’s Quality Settings
-- How to add an icon to your build
+- How to use namespaces to organize classes
-- What is the profiler and how to use it to check your project’s performance
+- What are attributes and how to use them
-- What to consider when developing for different platforms
+- How to use Debug.Log()
+- What is a vector